booomerang/Validatr/README.md

 Method `validate()` returns one of two types:

 AN ARRAY containing in keys names of form fields and in values nested associative array containing in keys validation rules and in values error messages.
-(See below exampe).
+(See below example).

 or